HayleeSophia77/CTS-285-Individual/LAB.4.1-Citizen-Wellness-Portal/PROCESS.md

 **The fix:**

 So I made an init_session_state() function that sets up all the default keys once.
-Then I used st.session_state["view"] to track whether we're showing login or registration.
+Then I used st.session_state to track whether we're showing login or registration.
 The Login/Register buttons just update that view state instead of trying to show both screens at the same time.
 Way cleaner.

 ---